Arrest made in Basalt bottle case after cops stake out dumping ground

 Munch and another officer were in the bushes and trees by the riverside.
 Munch said he was close enough to hear the splash of the bottles.

 Three other officers were in the area.
-Police Chief Greg Knott apprehended Parras-Membreno after he walked through the pedestrian underpass and started going toward the bus stop.
+Knott apprehended Parras-Membreno after he walked through the pedestrian underpass and started going toward the bus stop.
 He is being held in Pitkin County Jail.

 Friday's act was caught on video, as was Tuesday's, thus the three counts.
 "Friday we had the camera pointed perfectly," Munch said.